what-does-organic-mean-header.jpg

 Reducing environmental impact and improving sustainability

 Organic produce reduces environmental impact and improves the sustainability of the land.
 This is through fertilising the soil using organic material (manure and compost), and rotating crops multi-annually to keep the soil fertile.
-This type of farming has been around for centuries and is a key part in making sure all the necessary natural nutrients are in the soil.
+This type of farming has been around for centuries and is a key part of ensuring all the necessary nutrients are in the soil.

 Limiting chemical pesticides & antibiotics

-The use of conventional pesticides and unnatural food additives are routinely banned for the produce to get organically certified.
+The use of conventional pesticides and unnatural food additives is routinely banned for the produce to get organically certified.
 Both the farm and the produce must be certified, with organic farmers using natural products to keep the process organic.
-Antibiotics can only be used when absolutely necessary, for example when animals are sick.
+Antibiotics can only be used when absolutely necessary, for example, when animals are sick.

 Avoiding genetic modification (GM)

-Similarly for avoiding genetically modified (GM) produce, EU-certified organic produce (or imported from outside the EU) cannot be genetically modified; as this could be harmful to the environment.
-Longitudinal data from the USA has indicated that for at least some produce, the increased use of herbicides has a negative effect on the environment through increased contamination of local ecosystems.2
+Similarly, to avoid genetically modified (GM) produce, EU-certified organic produce (or imported from outside the EU) cannot be genetically modified.
+Longitudinal data from the USA has indicated that for at least some produce, the increased use of herbicides that is often related to GMO herbicide-resistant crops has a negative effect on the environment through increased contamination of local ecosystems.2

 Animal livestock welfare